JSonGITHUB/Shopping-List-App/README.md

   * Save lets you save current master list that you can "Restore" if items are deleted later (this uses localStorage specific to device in wich you are displaying this application on)
   * Restore lets you retrieve your saved list
   * Clear will completely clear the list items and the list will be empty (See line above to Restore)
-  * Revert will undo lastchange
+  * Revert will undo last change